Search for the production of dark fermion candidates in association with heavy neutral gauge boson decaying to dimuon in proton-proton collisions at $\sqrt{s} = 8$ TeV using the CMS open data: Data and simulated samples

-\section{Backgrounds estimation}
+\subsection{Backgrounds estimation}

-There are many background processes that include dimuon in the final state plus missing transverse momentum, and can mimic with our events topology in our search for new physics.
-The first type is the SM processes produced during proton-proton collisions, the second is the jets contamination and the third is the cosmic muons background.
+The SM background processes yielding lepton pairs in the signal region are the production of top quark pairs ($\text{t}\bar{\text{t}}$), Drell-Yan (DY) production, and production of diboson (WW, WZ and ZZ).
+The second type of background is the jets background, which comes from the misidentification of jets as muons, where a jet or multijet pass the muons selection criteria.
+This kind of backgrounds originate from two processes: W+jet and QCD multijet.
+The contamination of single and multijet background in data is usually estimated from data using a so called data driven method which is explained in \cite{zprime}.
+The third is the cosmic muons background \cite{zprime}.

+For simulating background processes, we used the CMS open MC samples at $\sqrt{s}$ = 8 TeV \cite{R39}.
+DY background $q\overline{q} \rightarrow \mu\overline{\mu}$, was generated using \text{POWHEGBox v1.0} MC program \cite{powheg1, powheg2} interfaced to Pythia v.6.4.26 for parton shower model \cite{R34}.
+Another important sources of SM backgrounds with dimuon and missing $p_T$ in the final state is the fully leptonic decay of $\text{t}\bar{\text{t}}$, which has been generated using \text{MadGraph5\_aMC@NLO} \cite{MG5}.
+The electroweak diboson production channels as WW and WZ were generated with \text{MadGraph} interfaced to Pythia v.6.4.26, and ZZ to four muons process which is also generated with \text{POWHEGBox v1.0}.
+The Monte Carlo samples and their corresponding cross sections used in this analysis, calculated at next-to-leading (NLO) or next-to-next-to-leading order(NNLO), are indicated in table \ref{table:tab3}.

-The contribution of the SM background processes, that are considered in the present study, have been estimated from the Monte Carlo simulations, following the same method applied in the previous search for new resonance within the dimoun events at $\sqrt{s}= 8$ TeV \cite{zprime}.
+The contributions of the SM background processes have been estimated from the Monte Carlo simulations, following the same method applied in the previous search for new resonance within the dimoun events at $\sqrt{s}= 8$ TeV \cite{zprime}.
 The Monte Carlo sample of the SM backgrounds, which are listed in table \ref{table:tab3}, are normalized to their corresponding cross sections.
-The jets background arises from the misidentification of jets as muons, where a jet or multijet pass the muons selection criteria.
-This kind of backgrounds comes from two processes; W+jet and QCD multijet.
-The contamination of single and multijet background in data is usually estimated from data using a so called data driven method which is explained in \cite{zprime}.